AckerlyXu/heima/articles/service-fabric/service-fabric-concepts-partitioning.md

 Before you write any code, you need to think about the partitions and partition keys.
 You need 26 partitions (one for each letter in the alphabet), but what about the low and high keys?
 As we literally want to have one partition per letter, we can use 0 as the low key and 25 as the high key, as each letter is its own key.

+>[!NOTE]
->[AZURE.NOTE] This is a simplified scenario, as in reality the distribution would be uneven.
+> This is a simplified scenario, as in reality the distribution would be uneven.
 Last names starting with the letters "S" or "M" are more common than the ones starting with "X" or "Y".

 1. Open **Visual Studio** > **File** > **New** > **Project**.
 2. In the **New Project** dialog box, choose the Service Fabric application.
 3. Call the project "AlphabetPartitions".
 4. In the **Create a Service** dialog box, choose **Stateful** service and call it "Alphabet.Processing" as shown in the image below.

     ![Stateful service screenshot](./media/service-fabric-concepts-partitioning/createstateful.png)
 5. Set the number of partitions.
 Open the Applicationmanifest.xml file located in the ApplicationPackageRoot folder of the AlphabetPartitions project and update the parameter Processing_PartitionCount to 26 as shown below.

     ```xml
     <Parameter Name="Processing_PartitionCount" DefaultValue="26" />
     ```

     You also need to update the LowKey and HighKey properties of the StatefulService element in the ApplicationManifest.xml as shown below.

     ```xml
     <Service Name="Processing">
       <StatefulService ServiceTypeName="ProcessingType" TargetReplicaSetSize="[Processing_TargetReplicaSetSize]" MinReplicaSetSize="[Processing_MinReplicaSetSize]">